ammarfaizi2/proxmasterd/README.md

     --ssl-key-file=/tmp/key.key
 ```

+`PM_AUTH_TOKEN` is an environment variable used to authenticate requests via the
+`Authorization` header.
+Based on the above example, the client must provide a
+header `Authorization: Bearer ABC123` when making requests to the server.

+`PM_AUTH_TOKEN` is optional.
+If not provided, the server will not require
+authentication.

 - `--socks5-bin-file` is the path to the socks52socks5 binary.
 - `--storage-dir` is the directory to store the proxy data.
 If the directory
   does not exist, it will be created.